 The non-volunteer option provides an opportunity for individuals to participate in the program who are not interested in serving as a volunteer or live outside the Benton-Franklin county area.
 Because the primary focus of the program is to train a team of volunteers to assist with program delivery, those registering as volunteers will be given priority.
 If there is space available, I will accept non-volunteer registrations.
 NOTE: THERE IS GENERALLY SPACE AVAILABLE!

 If I am from a county outside Benton-Franklin, why can’t I volunteer in my own county?

 The Master Food Preserver program is only available in Benton-Franklin Counties.
 Volunteers must have a supervising faculty in the county office.
 County support for supervision of safety/preservation outreach programs are not available in other county offices.

 Is there an online option for the training?

 The MFP program is an in-person training, involving classroom instruction and laboratory learning.
 There is no virtual or online learning option for this program.

 How do I register?

-Applications are available at the WSU Benton County Extension office, 7102 W. Okanogan Place, Suite 102, Kennewick, WA 99336 or you can print it below.
-For more information call Lizann Powers-Hammond, Extension Faculty at (509) 735-3551 or by email at: firstname.lastname@example.org Applications are due by Tuesday, April 16, 2019.
+Registration forms can be downloaded here (MFP Registration Packet) or you can pick one up at the WSU Benton County Extension office, 7102 W. Okanogan Pl., Ste.
+102, Kennewick, WA 99336.
+For more information call Lizann Powers-Hammond, Extension Faculty at (509) 735-3551 or by email at: firstname.lastname@example.org